Weidenthal station

 Weidenthal station is the station of the town of Weidenthal in the German state of Rhineland-Palatinate.
 It lies on the Mannheim–Saarbrücken railway, which essentially consists of the Pfälzischen Ludwigsbahn (Palatine Ludwig Railway), which historically connected Ludwigshafen and Bexbach.
 It was opened on 25 August 1849, with the Kaiserslautern–Frankenstein section of the Ludwig Railway.
 Its entrance building is a protected monument.

 With the opening of the Rhine-Neckar S-Bahn in December 2003, the former passenger facilities were abandoned and new ones were opened in the northern area of the station.
 It is located in the network area of the Verkehrsverbund Rhein-Neckar (Rhine-Neckar transport association, VRN) and belongs to fare zone 111.

 Location

 The station is located on the south-eastern edge of Weidenthal.
 It comprises three tracks and is 800 metres long.
 The former entrance building including the former platforms are located on Bahnhofstraße (station street).
 The current station is located about 800 metres further north at the street of Sensental (Sensen valley).
 The main line from Mannheim to Saarbrücken runs in the area of the station from south-east to west-northwest.
-The tracks are almost parallel to federal highway 37 and the Hochspeyerbach stream.
+The tracks are almost parallel to Bundesstraße 39 (federal highway 39) and the Hochspeyerbach stream.
 Directly north of the station is the Gipp Tunnel.
 The former entrance building is located at line-kilometre 63.4 and the current station is at line-kilometre 62.7.